naoshigetakaku/Vocabholic/README.md

 # vocabholic
-Vocabulary-learning webapp with scrolling feature.
+Vocabulary-learning webapp with scrolling feature and TSV import.
-Import words by dropping TSV file.